3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

 I don't need to explain music theory to you in order to play the guitar.
 It may help in a bind, but it is not mandatory.

-We will learn a bit about how Git works, but for now it's enough to learn how to use it for this class - by keeping track of homework and classwork.
+Today, we will learn a bit about how Git works, but for now it's enough to learn how to use it for this class - by keeping track of homework and classwork.
 Through this process, we will better understand how we will use it as professional developers.

 > Things we don't need to know but might be curious to know!